Tesla Windshield Wiper Replacement Guide (2026): All Models, Sizes & Service Mode

 Step 4: Exit Service Mode and Test

-- Tap Exit on the Service Mode screen (or it exits automatically when you shift into Drive)
+- Tap Exit on the Service Mode screen, or shift into Drive to exit automatically

 - Spray washer fluid using the wiper stalk button